dali-lab/crud-template-mobile-expo/README.md

-# CRUD Template - Mobile Frontend - Expo Go - Redux Toolkit
+# CRUD Template - Mobile Frontend - Expo - Redux Toolkit

 This repository is the default frontend starter for new DALI React projects.
 Installation and setup instructions are included below.
 You should eventually customize this README file with project-specific documentation.